malltaf/zsh-oh-installer/README.md

 *Script priority = 2 (high).*
 `-r`: only deletion is performed.
 *Script priority = 1 (highest);*
-Example - this command will install all with the fatllama theme:
+Example - this command will install all with the astm theme:
-`bash -c "$(wget https://raw.githubusercontent.com/malltaf/zsh-oh-installer/master/zsh-oh-installer.sh -O -)" - -y -t fatllama`
+`bash -c "$(wget https://raw.githubusercontent.com/malltaf/zsh-oh-installer/master/zsh-oh-installer.sh -O -)" - -y -t astm`
 Example - because of the priority this command will only delete:
-`bash -c "$(wget https://raw.githubusercontent.com/malltaf/zsh-oh-installer/master/zsh-oh-installer.sh -O -)" - -y -t fatllama -r`
+`bash -c "$(wget https://raw.githubusercontent.com/malltaf/zsh-oh-installer/master/zsh-oh-installer.sh -O -)" - -y -t astm -r`

+### Uninstallation
+You can delete the settings of a single user of the Linux system.
+In this case, you need not to delete "zsh", but you will need to logout/login.

 ## Included plugins
 Simple plugins: